 Celebrity food scientist shares his healthy eating tips

-He doesn’t sacrifice his health for the sake of his high-pressure work and dizzyingly frequent travels, either.
+Despite a busy career, high-pressure work, and dizzyingly frequent travels, Alton Brown never skimps on his health.
 Not surprisingly, the food expert who has become known as the sort of nutty professor-chemist of the kitchen has honed eating healthy into a science with his four-list method, which has helped him lose 50 pounds and keep the weight off for more than two years.
 Brown pinpointed foods to eat daily (like leafy greens and fruits), several times a week (like yogurt and avocado) and just once a week (like red meat), as well as foods to cut out completely (like diet soda).
 Brown says he’s not sure if he’ll put his personal plan into book form, but he is open about sharing it with others when asked.
 It was featured in the “Live and Let Diet” episode of Good Eats and on The Dr. Oz Show.
 (See picture below for a complete breakdown of the four lists).

 Build the plan